djon2003/DNS-323/README.md

 ### Making a complete NAS

 In this section, I won't list all the problems I encountered, but they were minimal and not so worth mentioning.
+I am not 100% ensure if there is no useless `sudo`.

+I decided to create a main folder where all my shares would be and to begin with I have:
+- `mkdir -p /share/data`
+- `mkdir -p /share/scripts`

 #### Sudo